 Step 5: Add the Nativity Scene

-The final step to this DIY Nativity Wreath was to add the nativity scene.
+The final step to this DIY Nativity Wreath was adding the nativity scene.
 I wrapped floral wire around both sides of the nativity and secured them to the metal wreath form.

 Luckily, I was able to hide the floral wire behind the animals of my nativity scene.
 I pulled the wire as tight as possible to make sure that the nativity scene won’t flop around with the opening and closing of the door.